 Story hunting in birth, death data

-Note to readers: This post, originally published in 2010, has been updated and recast to reflect U.S. data available as of December 2013.
+Note to readers: This post, originally published in 2010, is being updated regularly.
+It currently reflects final 2014 U.S. birth data available as of December 2015.

 * * *

 The U.S. government’s annual count of births and deaths is among the most basic of demographics, but tracking it is one of my little obsessions.
 I keep annual totals in a spreadsheet and get all gooey inside when I can add another year to the pile.

 In December 2015, for example, the National Center for Health Statistics released data showing that the number of births in the U.S. rose in 2014, the first increase since 2007.
 In my mind, a yearly change like that in a longitudinal data set certainly is worth covering.